-You will find out about the offences, how they came to court, how the judge can sentence a convicted criminal and how solicitors, barristers, magistrates and juries interact.
+You will find out about the offences themselves, how they came to court, how the judge can sentence a convicted criminal and how solicitors, barristers, magistrates and juries interact.

-- You will be able to visit universities and participate in the annual National Bar Mock Trial to develop your advocacy skills against schools and colleges throughout the region.
+- You will be able to participate in the annual National Bar Mock Trial to develop your advocacy skills against schools and colleges throughout the region.

 - Must meet overall entry criteria for A Level study